The Mosel Valley in Germany

 Related – Things to do in Frankfurt, Germany

 If there’s one thing the Germans are known for (aside from building fine cars and winning soccer championships), it’s how to throw a kick-ass street party!

-We have extended family that lives in a small village named Reil.
-They have a guesthouse and sell a variety of handcrafted wines – you should visit their website.
+We have extended family that lives in a village named Reil.
+They have a guesthouse and sell a variety of handcrafted wines – visit their website here.

 Hiking and biking trails

-It’s also a hugely popular destination for cyclists.
-Because there are so many villages, cyclists can ride along the river and stay in a different village each night.
+The Mosel Bike Path is a popular destination for cyclists who want to stay in a different village each night.
 An added bonus is that most guesthouses produce their own wine, so you can mix in some wine tasting with each stay.
-Bonus!

-River boat cruises are a big deal in Europe.
-The nearby Rhine River gets most of the attention, and for good reason, but the Mosel River is another beautiful region worth exploring by boat.
+River cruises are a big deal in Europe.
+The nearby Rhine River gets most of the attention, and for good reason, but the Mosel River is another beautiful region in Germany worth exploring by river boat.

 Resident winemakers are very proud of their wine and love interacting with visitors.
 If you’re lucky, you might get a tour of the wine making facilities.
 Some of the smaller winemakers have been using the same equipment and techniques for decades.

 Ah yes, the beer.
 We can’t forget about the beer!

 If you’re a beer drinker, there’s a good chance you’ve heard of Bitburger – it’s ranked 3rd among Germany’s top selling breweries.
 The beer is produced in the city of Bitburg, located a few kilometers west of the Mosel River.
 You can find this popular beer at most establishments, just look for signs that say “Bitte ein Bit.”